nikolaos-alexandrakis/entryscape/README.md

 ### EntryScape (this repository)

-Make sure you have npm and bower (npm install bower) installed.
+Make sure you have npm installed.

-    $> bower install
-    $> npm install requirejs
+    $> npm install
-    $> cd merged-nls/
-    $> ./merge.sh

-You need to configure the URL to the Entrystore installation.
-You do this in the config file `suiteConfig.js` (both reside in the config directory).
-You only need to change the line with a comment starting with "CHANGE THIS LINE".

-You should now be able to test the application by launching the public.html and edit.html files by appending ?debug=true.
-To get it to work without that flag you need to build:

-    $> cd ../build
-    $> ./build-suite.sh
+    $> grunt build

-Note that the config files will be part of the build, hence if you change the config files you need to rebuild.
+Furthermore, you need to provide a local configuration, see the examples in `config/local.js_example_basic` and `config/local.js_example_options`.

+As a minimum you need to make sure the `repository` key points to a working EntryStore installation.

+You should now be able to run EntryScape Suite by pointing your browser to the `index.html` file.
+Note that you can debug by appending `?debug=true`.
+(Debugging only works if you have installed all dependencies, this is done in the build step, but you can do it explicitly via `grunt install`.

 Note also that the EntryScape web-application should run on the same domain and port as EntryStore unless you activate CORS in EntryStore.